thisisayushs/SerenityStops/README.md

 **🌙 Light & Dark Mode:** Beautiful interface tailored for each mode.

+**📊 Information rich stats about your mood based on locations.

 ## Technologies Used

 **SwiftUI:** Modern interface development for Apple Platforms.